teplostanski/vite-plugin-pretty-module-classnames/docs/options/line-number.md

 })
 ```

-With this configuration, if your CSS file contains:
+If your CSS file looks like this:

 ```css [SomeComponent.module.css]
 1 .wrapper {